 Vanilla extract: Donโt skimp on it, whether homemade vanilla extract or store-bought.
 You want the essence to shine through.

-Syrup: Traditionally, this cake is made with jello.
-As much as I love jellies, I would happily swap them for fresh fruit every time.
+Strawberry Syrup:ย Traditionally,ย this cake is made withย jello.ย As much as I love jellies, I would happily swap them for fresh fruit every time.
 So, my twist on the recipe was to make a strawberry poke cake without Jello.

-Frosting: Poke cakes are a take on trifles, topped heavily with whipped cream or cool whip.
-But after my strawberry mug cake, my heart was set on mascarpone frosting.
-The soft, creamy texture goes beautifully well here.
-You can use cream cheese instead if you wish.
+Frosting: Poke cakes are a take on trifles, topped heavily withย whipped cream or Cool Whip.ย But after making my strawberry mug cake, my heart was set onย mascarponeย frosting.ย The soft, creamy texture goes beautifully well here.
+You can use cream cheese instead if you wish, like I did for my strawberry rolls.

 Step 1: Sift flour, baking powder, baking soda and salt together.